Convolutional neural network: Natural language processing

+Animal behavior detection

+CNNs have been applied in ecological and behavioral research to automatically detect and quantify animal behavior from visual data, enabling identification of animals, tracking of individuals, estimation of pose, and classification of specific actions such as feeding, and social interactions.
+Combined with multi-object tracking and temporal modeling, these systems can extract behavioral sequences over extended recordings, reducing reliance on manual annotation and increasing throughput for studies of individual variation, social networks, and collective dynamics.

 Anomaly detection

 A CNN with 1-D convolutions was used on time series in the frequency domain (spectral residual) by an unsupervised model to detect anomalies in the time domain.

 Drug discovery

 CNNs have been used in drug discovery.
 Predicting the interaction between molecules and biological proteins can identify potential treatments.
 In 2015, Atomwise introduced AtomNet, the first deep learning neural network for structure-based drug design.
 The system trains directly on 3-dimensional representations of chemical interactions.
 Similar to how image recognition networks learn to compose smaller, spatially proximate features into larger, complex structures, AtomNet discovers chemical features, such as aromaticity, sp^{3} carbons, and hydrogen bonding.
 Subsequently, AtomNet was used to predict novel candidate biomolecules for multiple disease targets, most notably treatments for the Ebola virus and multiple sclerosis.

 Checkers game

 CNNs have been used in the game of checkers.
 From 1999 to 2001, Fogel and Chellapilla published papers showing how a convolutional neural network could learn to play checkers using co-evolution.
 The learning process did not use prior human professional games, but rather focused on a minimal set of information contained in the checkerboard: the location and type of pieces, and the difference in number of pieces between the two sides.
 Ultimately, the program (Blondie24) was tested on 165 games against players and ranked in the highest 0.4%.
 It also earned a win against the program Chinook at its "expert" level of play.